What’s good to know when visiting Galway

 If you are thinking of visiting Galway to attend a production at The Mick Lally Theatre, or a Druid production elsewhere in the city, you might find the following travel tips and information useful for getting around.

 Galway is serviced by several private and public bus operators including Bus Éireann and GoBus.
 It is also the last terminus on the Dublin to Galway train route, operated by Irish Rail.
 The nearest airports to Galway are Knock (NOC) and Shannon (SNN).
 There are also buses which depart directly from Dublin Airport (DUB) and travel directly to Galway City.

 Galway city is best accessed on foot as the town centre is pedestrianised, including Druid Lane where The Mick Lally Theatre is based.
 There are bikes for hire via the Coca Cola bike service, the depots of which can be seen around the city.
 There are an array of taxi operators in the city and taxi apps are widely used.
 We recommend Galway City Taxis: 091 56 11 11

 Galway city has two bus operators: Bus Éireann, City Direct.

 The Mick Lally Theatre is in the centre of the city and there is no shortage of fantastic eateries and bars a stone’s throw from the venue.
-We recommend:
+Visit this page for more info.

 Galway is well-serviced by hotels, hostels and accommodation.
 Early booking is advised, particularly in the summer months.